This accessibility statement applies to www.stevenage.gov.uk.

 Preparation of this accessibility statement

-This website was last tested 13 August 2020.
-The test was carried out by the Digital Accessibility Centre (DAC).
-The accessibility issues with the code highlighted by the DAC have been addressed and we are awaiting a retest.
+This website was last tested 13 August 2020 by the Digital Accessibility Centre (DAC).
+The accessibility issues with the code highlighted by the DAC have been addressed, and the site was retested in March 2021.